-c Two separate projects (EA 03-2A940 and 03-29090) were evaluated under a single environmental document.
+^c Two separate projects (EA 03-2A940 and 03-29090) were evaluated under a single environmental document.
 Each project delivery milestones.
 Environmental approval timeframes are evaluated under EA 2A940 only.
 Project delivery milestones are evaluated for both projects.

-d Multiple projects (EAs 05-33080 and 3307U) were evaluated as one project during the environmental review phase.
+^d Multiple projects (EAs 05-33080 and 3307U) were evaluated as one project during the environmental review phase.
 The EA previously shown under 33080 has been removed from the timeframe analysis.

-e Two separate projects (EA 10-3A660 and 10-0G130) were evaluated under a single environmental tocument.
-Each project moved forward independently through the project sector will be project moved forward independently through the project sector will be project moved for both projects.
+e Two separate projects (EA 10-3A660 and 10-0G130) were evaluated under a single environmental document.
+Each project moved forward independently through the project set.
+Environmental timeframes are evaluated under EA 3A660 only.
+Project delivery milestones are evaluated for both projects.

-f 03-RPSTPL-5912(042): This project was authorized for preliminary engineering only and was closed out by FHWA in 2009.
+^f 03-RPSTPL-5912(042): This project was authorized for preliminary engineering only and was closed out by FHWA in 2009.
 There will be no right-of-way certification or construction phases.